Nikoleta-v3/meta-analysis-of-prisoners-dilemma-tournaments/cover_letter/letter.md

-I am pleased to submit our research paper entitled “Properties of Winning Iterated Prisoner’s Dilemma Strategies” by Nikoleta E. Glynatsi, Vincent Knight, and Marc Harper for your consideration for publication in the Journal of Physics:
+I am pleased to submit our research paper entitled “Properties of Winning Iterated Prisoner’s Dilemma Strategies” by Nikoleta E. Glynatsi, Vincent Knight, and Marc Harper for your consideration for publication in the journal PLOS Computational Biology.
-Complexity as part of the Focus Issue on Game Theory and AI in Complex Systems.

 Exploring the performance of strategies in the Iterated Prisoner’s Dilemma (IPD) has been a topic of interest to the scientific community for decades, following